saichandglobal/ssss/design/storage.md

 * Latencies will kill you.
 * Random hosts going down at any time will double your workload.
-* Network attached storage, as premium as it is, is shared.
+* Network attached storage, as premium as it is, is shared and slow.
 * CephFS will lock when it can't write to the journal.

 The good side:

-* CephFS survives to things locking and injecting latencies remarkably well.
+* CephFS survives locking and injecting latencies remarkably well.